samuelomondi22/cse212/3-tree.md

 Needful operations required for a BST are insert and display even though they need to maintain that BST remains with it's structure.

 1. Inserting into BST.
 This operation requires recursion.
 Recursion is when the program keeps calling itself until a condition is met.
 We need this to find the path to the maximum and minimum value.
-This requires a perfomance of O(n).
+This requires a performance of O(n).

 <img src="/path.png">